 Bennie looked down.
 He’d been so focused on taking care of Tina, he’d only briefly glanced at the body.
 Now he took the scene in like a cop.
 He walked around, examining everything as he did.
 The body had not been in the water long.
-Water had a way of degrading skin tissue quickly, and sea life would make quick work of eyes and extremities.
+Water has a way of rapidly degrading skin tissue, and sea life makes quick work of eyes and extremities.
 This one showed no signs of such activity.

 The body was male, early to mid-fifties, the watch on his wrist was expensive and obviously waterproof.
 It displayed the correct time, ticking away long after the man’s heart had stopped.
-He was lying on his side; most of the debris had washed away from his face, going out with the tide.
-Bennie hoped the waves hadn’t taken all the best evidence with it.
+He was lying on his side, and most of the debris had washed away from his face.
+Going out with the tide.
+Bennie hoped the waves hadn’t removed all the best evidence.

-“I do, honey.
+“I do recognize him, honey.
 I do.”
-Bennie put his arm around Tina’s shoulder and led her over to a young patrolman.
+Bennie put his arm around Tina’s shoulder and led her over to a young patrol officer.

 “Why don’t you give this man your statement, and then I can take you home.
 I’m going to go talk to the detectives.”

-Bennie left his daughter and walked the short distance to where two detectives were standing together with a few patrol officers.
-They were giving instructions for the officers to get everyone’s initial statement and contact information.
+Bennie left his daughter and walked the short distance to where two detectives were instructing several patrol officers to obtain initial statements and contact information from the witnesses.

 “Get them on their way before we have a bunch of anxious parents to add to our crowd,” said one of the detectives.
 A pale, balding, paunch-bellied man Bennie knew in passing.

 The officers departed, leaving Bennie and the two detectives alone.

 “Hi, I’m Lieutenant Carvalho from Duxbridge PD.
 My daughter was the one who found the body.”

 “Lieutenant, the Chief said you’d be here.
 Is your girl all right?
 She did a great job securing the scene until we arrived.”